-Environmental Compliance Section is responsible for ensuring JBER reduces the pollution of any type into the environment.
-This is done through three basic mechanisms reduce, reuse and recycle as explained below.
+The Environmental Compliance Section is responsible for ensuring JBER reduces the pollution of any type into the environment.
+This is done through three basic mechanisms: reduce, reuse and recycle as explained below.

 Reduce is a process that reduces the amount of material used or waste created in a process.
-Green procurement decreases the amount harmful material used by substituting a material that is more environmentally friendly.
+Green procurement decreases the amount of harmful material used by substituting a material that is more environmentally friendly.
 Process improvement may decrease the amount of harmful material used and harmful waste made.
-Examples include using earth friendly cleaners, auto soap concentration dispenser and using a soak time in combination with and high temperature high pressure low volume rinse.
+Examples include using earth-friendly cleaners, auto soap concentration dispenser and using a soak time in combination with and high-temperature, high-pressure, low-volume rinse.

 Reuse is using a waste product from one process as a useful product in another process or using a material multiple times.
 Examples include solvent filtering for solvent reuse or using concrete rubble for riprap or erosion control.
 Reuse resources on JBER include the following;

 · HAZmart will accept select unopened unexpired government hazardous materials.

 · DRMO (12755 Davis Highway) will accept government equipment that is operating or near operational condition.

 · Thrift shop (724 bldg Quartermaster Drive) and Bargain Shop (20th and Sharp) both accept personal sellable items (hazardous material not accepted).

 Recycle is collecting material that will be reprocessed into a raw material to be used to make another useful product.
 Examples of items that JBER collects at Hazardous Waste Center pickups to be recycled include

 · used oil